DataDog/documentation/content/en/synthetics/api_tests/_index.md

 ## Configuration

-The configuration will depend on the type of API test you are creating.
+The configuration depends on the type of API test you are creating.
+There are two API test types:

-### Choose request type

-For now, we support 2 types of API tests:

 - [HTTP test](?tab=httptest#make-a-request)
 - [SSL test](?tab=ssltest#make-a-request)